diegomzalez/grokking-algorithms/README.md

-# grokking-algorithms
+# Grokking Algorithms

-This repository is to show I've solved all the challenges presented in the book: grokking-algorithms.
+This repository is to show I've read the book: grokking-algorithms and solved all the challenges presented in.